Keith Senior: Leeds Rhinos

-Senior also represented Yorkshire in the now defunct 'War of the Roses' Origin Series, against cross-Pennine rivals Lancashire.
-Senior played in three consecutive defeats in 2001 and 2002, twice at Headingley, scoring two tries.
-In 2003 Yorkshire beat Lancashire.
-Senior scored two tries in the 56–6 victory at Odsal Stadium.
 In 2003 Senior was named the Leeds Rhinos Players' Player of the Year.

 In 2004 Senior made 30 appearances and scored 13 tries as the Rhinos ended their 32-year wait for the Championship, beating the Bradford Bulls 16–8 in the 2004 Super League Grand Final.
 By this time Senior held the record of playing the most Super League rounds of any player, with 223 out of a possible 237.
-Senior was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
-In the final against Australia he played at centre in the Lions' 44–4 loss.
 On 23 December 2004 the Rugby Football League fined Senior along with Leeds' teammate Ryan Bailey £1,500 each after they tested positive to the banned stimulant ephedrine.

 As Super League IX champions, the Rhinos faced 2004 NRL season premiers, the Canterbury-Bankstown Bulldogs in the 2005 World Club Challenge.
 Senior played at centre in Leeds' 39–32 victory.
 In 2005 Senior became only the 20th player in the club's history to score 100 tries in his career.

 Senior played for the Rhinos in the 2005 Challenge Cup Final at centre in their loss against Hull FC.